dawsh2/ADMF/docs/execution/EXECUTION.md

 ### Hybrid Execution Model

-The ADMF-Trader system supports a hybrid execution model that combines synchronous and asynchronous paradigms:
+The ADMF-Trader system supports a hybrid execution model that combines the strengths of both synchronous and asynchronous paradigms:

 | Execution Context | Primary Paradigm | Benefits |
 |-------------------|------------------|----------|